Halliday Sutherland: Birth Control: A Statement of Christian Doctrine Against the Neo Malthusians

 In 1922 Sutherland wrote Birth Control: A Statement of Christian Doctrine Against the Neo Malthusians.
 It began:

 “Birth control, in the sense of the prevention of pregnancy by chemical, mechanical or other artificial means, is being widely advocated as a sure method of lessening poverty and of increasing the physical and mental health of the nation.
 It is therefore advisable to examine these claims and the grounds on which these are based”.

 What followed concerned politics as much as it concerned birth control.
 Sutherland attacked what he described as "the essential fallacies of Malthusian teaching": “Malthus did a greater and more evil thing.
 He forged a law of nature...that the masses should find no room at her feast; and that therefore our system of industrial capitalism was in harmony with the Will of God.
 Most comforting dogma!”

 He said there was "no evidence whatever to prove that the population is pressing on the soil.
 On the contrary, we find ample physical resources sufficient to support the entire population, and we also find evidence of human injustice, incapacity, and corruption sufficient to account for the poverty and misery that exist in these countries".
-Sutherland argued that "organised poverty" arose when in the sixteenth century "the greater part of the land, including common land belonging to the poor, had been seized by the rich" and the Parliamentary Acts for the enclosure of common land between 1714 and 1820.
+Sutherland argued that "organised poverty" arose when in the sixteenth century "the greater part of the land, including common land belonging to the poor, had been seized by the rich" and the acts of Parliament for the enclosure of common land between 1714 and 1820.

 In conclusion, Sutherland foreshadowed the impact of a declining birth-rate that afflicts many developed nations today:

 “Our declining birth-rate is a fact of the utmost gravity, and a more serious position has never confronted the British people.
 Here in the midst of a great nation, at the end of a victorious war, the law of decline is working, and by that law the greatest empires in the world have perished.
 In comparison with that single fact all other dangers, be they of war, of politics, or of disease, are of little moment.
 Attempts have already been made to avert the consequences by the partial endowment of motherhood and by a saving if infant life.
 Physiologists are now seeking among the endocrinous glands and the vitamines [sic] for a substance to assist procreation.
 “Where are my children?” was the question shouted yesterday from the cinemas.
 “Let us have children, children at any price,” will be the cry of to-morrow."